catppuccin/vscode/packages/catppuccin-vscode/README.md

 ### Usage

-You can use these definitions with libraries like [Shiki](https://github.com/shikijs/shiki) and [Shikiji](https://github.com/antfu/shikiji).
+You can use these definitions with libraries like [Shiki](https://github.com/shikijs/shiki).

 ```console
 npm install @catppuccin/vscode